Link Insertion Service Provider for Agencies: Proven Guide 2026

 • inurl:resources + [niche] + "suggest a link"

 Competitor backlink analysis remains the single most efficient prospecting method.
 Pull your client's top three organic competitors into Ahrefs' Link Intersect tool.
 Every domain linking to two or more competitors — but not to your client — is a high-probability niche edit target.
 These sites have already demonstrated editorial willingness to link within your client's topic area.
+A structured Competitor Backlink Spying Strategy can help you systematically uncover these opportunities and prioritize the most impactful placements.

 Recommended tools for link insertion prospecting: